National Development Front: History

-The NDF organized parades with the slogan "Be the Sentinels of Islam" in major cities of Kerala in 2004, 2005, and in 2006.
+The NDF organized parades with the slogan "Be the Sentinels of freedom" in major cities of Kerala in 2004, 2005, and in 2006.
 The parade became one of the regular activities on the Indian Independence Day.

 The NDF is in alliance with the Popular Front of India and collaborated in the Empower India conference held in Bangalore in February 2007.

 In 2012, the NDF organized various communal movements, demonstrations, rallies and other strikes against police brutality and government misconduct, claiming the right to work more in government employment.
 Reservations and allowances were implemented for Muslims.

 In 2021, the NDF was also involved in the hijab controversy in Kerala and Tamil Nadu by providing shelter, food and drink for those involved.

 Criticism

 The NDF was accused of being a communal outfit and members of the organisation were implicated in violent incidents such as the 2002 2nd Marad massacre.
 The Thomas P Joseph Commission report found that "activists of IUML and NDF, a Muslim outfit, were actively involved in the massacre".
 The state secretary of the Communist Party of India (Marxist) in Kerala, Pinarayi Vijayan, said that NDF was involved in the Marad massacre and referred to them as a "terrorist outfit" that executed a "planned mass murder".
 NDF was blamed for inciting violence against moderate Muslims in Kerala who are in opposition to liberal and reformist Islamic movements and individuals.
 The "involvement of fundamentalists and terrorists" was behind the incident.

 The Bharatiya Janata Party (BJP) put forward allegations that NDF maintains links with Pakistan's ISI.
 The BJP sought an inquiry into NDF-ISI links.
 The Indian National Congress raised doubts about the true nature of their activities.
 On 31 October 2006, the Congress launched a campaign against terrorism in Malappuram district in Kerala, simultaneously taking on parties and organisations such as the IUML, the Communist Party of India (Marxist), the NDF, and the People's Democratic Party (PDP).